kauri-io/Content/solidity-vyper-updates/Vyper Online Compiler - Your first smart contract.md

     log.BountyIssued(bIndex, msg.sender, msg.value, _data)
 ```

-The function `issueBounty` receives a bytes32 `_data` and an integer `_deadline` as arguments (the requirements as a bytes32, and the deadline as a unix timestamp)
+The function `issueBounty` receives a `bytes32` variable called `_data` and a `timestamp` `_deadline` as arguments.

 ```vyper
 assert msg.value > 0
 assert _deadline > block.timestamp
 ```

-Since vyper does not support modifiers, we use the `assert` keyword check to ensure that the every condition is met.
+Since Vyper does not support modifiers, we use the `assert` keyword check to ensure that the every condition is met.
 The function returns an error if any of the conditions are not met.

 ```vyper
 bIndex: int128 = self.nextBountyIndex